sebastian-st/simplefit/README.md

 # simplefit (beta)
-Python interface for fitting exponential, linear and polynomial trends with scipy.optimize and pysimplegui, originally developed to fit pandemic growth.
+Python interface for fitting exponential, linear and polynomial trends with scipy.optimize and pysimplegui, originally developed for visualizing pandemic growth.
 Currently still in development phase.

 # Requirements
 Python libraries: